RedVoxInc/redvox-examples/docs/source/00_audio_from_report.md

 dw = DataWindow.deserialize(input_dir)
 ```
 The DataWindow contains [Stations](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#-redvox-python-sdk-station-and-sensordata-manual)
-(for example, a Station can be a phone) which in turn contain the [Audio data](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#sensor-data)
+(devices that can record data, for example, a phone) which in turn contains the [audio data](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#sensor-data)
 for that Station.

-Let's extract the Audio data for all the stations in the DataWindow we loaded.
+Let's extract the audio data for all the Stations in the DataWindow we loaded.

 ```python
 from redvox.common.data_window import DataWindow